We earn a commission for products purchased through some links in this article.

 Who can get scarlet fever?

-Anyone, but it’s most common in children aged 3-15 with 80 per cent of the cases occurring in children under 10, with the most common age being four-years-old – so it’s important to be vigilant if you think your child might have caught scarlet fever.
+Anyone, but it’s most common in children aged 3-15 with 80 per cent of the cases occurring in children under 10.
+The most common age for contracting it is four-years-old – so it’s important to be vigilant if you think your child might have caught scarlet fever.